AdaRoseCannon/webvr/index.md

 If this seems like a low limit it is but there are many tricks we can employ to make the most of this.

 This is a demo I produced for this talk.
+It is unfinished.

+There are many ways I would take this forward

+[HOW WOULD I DO THAT] audio, physics, multiplayer?

 <script>window.aSlidesSlideData['slide-fancy-demo'] = window.iframeSlide</script>